charanpanthangi/charanpanthangi/README.md

 ## 🔍 About Me

-✨ Passionate about designing AI-first solutions for Industry 4.0, Retail, and Finance
+✨ Passionate about designing AI-first solutions
 🧠 Exploring the future of **AI and Quantum Computing** and how they can power the next wave of intelligent systems
-🧩 Enjoy working on LLMs, RAG, multi-agent systems, and production-grade ML pipelines
+🧩 Enjoy working on LLMs, RAG, multi-agent systems, and production-grade  pipelines
-🌏 Tech enthusiast who loves **travelling**, meeting new people, and collecting experiences along the way
+🌏 Tech enthusiast also who loves **travelling**, meeting new people, and collecting experiences along the way
 🏍 Loves riding

 ---